Renting in NYC

 Space is a costly commodity in the Manhattan real estate market, so it is essential that you be realistic about your needs.
 Ask yourself such questions as how many people will I be living with?
 Am I amenable to sharing a bathroom or bedroom?
 The more people sharing the rent, the less costly the apartment will be, but that comes at a sacrifice of privacy.
 Know your limits, but above all, keep an open mind and be ready for compromise.

-Regarding amenities, New York City apartments offer an array of choices.
+Regarding facilities, New York City apartments offer an array of choices.
 Some luxury buildings feature such things as laundry service, on-site gyms, and electronic rent payment.
-Modest walk-up rentals have fewer amenities, can be more attractive because the rents are more affordable.
+Walk-up rentals have fewer amenities and can be more affordable.
 Consider compromising on things that are non-essential to you, but that you keep your safety uppermost in your mind as your security should be non-negotiable.

 We highly recommend when you view an apartment, you come prepared with all the information necessary to apply to rent it.
 Since Manhattan apartments are grabbed up quickly, you will then be able to submit your application on the spot and can rest assured that no one will steal the place out from under you.
 Plus, the landlord will see that you are someone who is responsible and savvy.
 Bring the following things with you when you go to your apartment viewings: